-- D. Bereavement Leave.
-In the event of death in the immediate family (immediate family means (1) spouse or domestic partner, parent, child, grandparent, or sibling of Employee; (2) parent, grandparent or sibling of Employee's spouse or domestic partner; or (3) any relative living in the same household with the Employee) of a full-time Employee, such Employee shall be granted up to three (3) consecutive days paid funeral leave, including the day of the funeral.
-Such leave shall not be paid for regular days off, holidays, vacation days or for any day on which the Employee is paid but not required to work. - E. Military Leaves of Absence.
+D. Military Leaves of Absence.
 An Employee whose military obligation is incurred through any of the various National Guard or Reserve programs or as a result of the draft will receive the difference between his regular salary and any military pay he received during an annual training program for a period not to exceed two weeks in any calendar year.
 (Employees who must fulfill summer training requirements as a part of any military program other than those listed in this Section or who choose to extend their military service period past their initial obligation are not eligible for paid military leaves of absence).
-In the event of a military action, the Company may continue salary (minus military pay) and benefits for up to 90 days to Employees in the military reserves who are called to active duty. - F. Jury Duty.
+In the event of a military action, the Company may continue salary (minus military pay) and benefits for up to 90 days to Employees in the military reserves who are called to active duty.

+E. Jury Duty.
 A leave of absence will be granted to those Employees required to fulfill jury duty obligations, including service on a grand jury.
 If the jury duty compensation paid by the court or other governmental authority is \$30 or less per day (excluding transportation or mileage allowances and other expense reimbursements), the Company will continue payment of base salary to full-time Employees, and base average salary (defined as average pay per work day during the preceding fourteen weeks) to regular part-time Employees, for the period of jury duty.
 If such jury duty compensation exceeds \$30 per day, the excess over \$30 per day will be reimbursed to the Company upon receipt of such compensation by the Employee.
 The net amount retained by the Employee is taxable income.
 An Employee who is excused from jury duty when more than four working hours remain in his or her work schedule is expected to return to work that day, provided that if the hours of jury duty fall outside the Employee's work schedule that day, the Employee shall be excused from working that day to the extent the combined hours of jury duty, travel back to work and work if any would exceed seven hours exclusive of lunch.
-Employees are required to submit proof of their jury duty and of the jury duty compensation received. - G. Education-Related Leave.
-Any full-time Employee who has been employed for six years or more shall be eligible for an unpaid leave of absence of up to nine months for the purpose of accepting a scholarship or fellowship or attending a university, provided the leave is job related and the application is approved by the appropriate department head. - H. Benefits During Leaves.
-Medical benefits provided to regular full-time Employees by this contract shall continue in effect during such Employee's authorized leave of absence, provided the
+Employees are required to submit proof of their jury duty and of the jury duty compensation received.

+F. Education-Related Leave.
+Any full-time Employee who has been employed for six years or more shall be eligible for an unpaid leave of absence of up to twelve months for the purpose of accepting a scholarship or fellowship or attending a university, provided the leave is job related and the application is approved by the appropriate department head.

-Employee pays the premium cost of such coverage.
+G. Benefits During Leaves.
+Medical benefits provided to regular full-time Employees by this contract shall continue in effect during such Employee's authorized leave of absence, provided the Employee pays the premium cost of such coverage.
 Such Employee will also accrue time for vacation benefits.